-Often clients say that making changes with NLP are significantly less traumatic than traditional methods, does not cause the same levels of anxiety.
-People are keen to use NLP because there is no need to share the detail of events and detail with their practitioner.
+Often clients say that making changes with NLP is significantly less traumatic than traditional methods and does not cause the same levels of anxiety.
+People are keen to use NLP because there is no need to share the detail of events with their Practitioner.
 Some clients also say that they didn’t realise just how much fun they could have, getting rid of for example their old phobia!

 What's the difference between accelerated and longer NLP Practitoner courses? (eg 7 vs 22 days)

 At Unleash Your Potential, we supply our NLP Practitioner delegates with a set of audio programmes to listen to ahead of the course, which they can fit in around their other commitments (unlike some other training institutes, this is not simply a recording of a course!).
-Providing audio programmes ensures that eveyone join us on the live training course with a theoretical knowledge from the start of day 1 on the course from which we build.
+Providing audio programmes ensures that everyone joins us on the live training course with a theoretical knowledge of NLP from day 1, enabling us to concentrate on practicing the skills on the course.

 What's the difference between you and other Training Providers?

-We don’t want to publically critise or discredit other training providers, instead we’d rather tell you why we believe you should train with us …
+We don’t want to publically criticise or discredit other training providers, instead we’d rather tell you why we believe you should train with us …

 - Our high standards & quality of our courses

-- The wide range of courses, locations and dates we offer
+- The wide range of courses and dates we offer

 - We don’t just offer NLP, we offer Hypnosis, Time Line Therapy™ and NLP Coaching courses too!